Prudish older women might avoid self-exam because it requires touching one’s own body in what might be considered a sinful manner.

 The poster entitled Anomalous Areolae depicts 13 different areolae ranging from typical to atypical.
 Along with 6 other illustrations, it discusses many of the questions women have about this important aspect of their anatomy.

-Because of breast density and limitations of technology, women cannot simply rely on mammograms.
-Discovering new masses early, whether benign or requiring life-saving treatment, can be more reassuring than uncertainty.
-So if you are hesitant to palpate yourself monthly, at least be aware of personal anatomical characteristics and periodically check for anomalies.
+Because of variable breast density and technology limitations, all women cannot simply rely on mammograms.
+Discovering new masses early, whether benign or requiring life-saving treatment, can be more reassuring than the uncertainty.
+So if you are hesitant to palpate yourself monthly, at least be aware of individual anatomical characteristics as a woman and periodically check for anomalies.